by “Green Jean” Ponzi of Missouri Botanical Garden

 Our green team has been officially formed and with the help of St. Louis Green Business Challenge resource advisor, Jean Ponzi, we have identified where we can make the most impact for good by bettering our business practices.

 The one effort I am most excited about will hopefully qualify for the Challenge “innovation point” category.
 During our meeting with Green Jean we discovered that we did not have a recycling policy for our solar job sites.
 Solar panels arrive shrink-wrapped on wooden pallets and have plastic protectors on the corners of each panel.
 Not a lot of waste, but certainly not landfill material either.
 Our challenge task will be to implement a plan to recycle all these materials – making our work-sites as net-zero waste as possible.
+We also want to set up an e waste drop off point too.
 We can then share our strategy with our friendly competitors in the area to affect greater change.
 Green Jean helped us find a local place that will use our shrink wrap as feed stock!
 (Who knew?)

 I’ll report on the implementation of our work site waste reduction policy and other efforts in more detail next time.
 Until then, I’ve asked Green Jean to provide the official lowdown on the challenge so you know that being in the “thick of it” is exactly where we all need to be!